Blackpink: Legacy and cultural impact

-Blackpink have amassed a large following on social media and streaming platforms.
-They became the most-subscribed music group on YouTube in September 2019, the most-subscribed female artist in July 2020, and the most-subscribed music act overall in September 2021, with nearly 82 million subscribers as of September 2022.
-On Instagram, the group's members are also the four most-followed individuals based in South Korea (in order from first to fourth: Lisa, Jennie, Jisoo and Rosé).
-Blackpink became the most-followed girl group on Spotify in November 2019; as of September 2022, they have over 31 million followers.
+Blackpink have a large following on social media and streaming platforms; they became the most-subscribed music group on YouTube in September 2019, the most-subscribed female artist in July 2020, and the most-subscribed music act overall in September 2021, with over 90 million subscribers as of July 2023.
+Blackpink became the most-followed girl group on Spotify in November 2019; as of April 2023, they have over 40 million followers.
+On Instagram, the group's members are the four most-followed individuals based in South Korea (in order from first to fourth: Lisa, Jennie, Jisoo and Rosé).